Tour Easter Island and see the Tapati Festival

 Day 8: Giant ground drawings appear on a mountain ridge as we arrive into the Lluta Valley.
 Created by dark stones placed on the light colored sand, images of alpaca, giant humans, and enormous condors cover the hillside.
 From here, travel to the Azapa Valley where prehistoric artists created fascinating panels on the sandy slopes of Cerro Sombrero and Alto Ramirez.
 We will stop to enter the church San Geronimo of Poconchile, built of adobe in the 17th century, and the Archaeological Museum of Azapa where the entire story of cultural development in this region is displayed.
 Tonight’s special dinner party will be in an elegant restaurant overlooking the Pacific Ocean.
 (B/L/D)

 Day 9: A morning flight takes us back to Santiago, with the day free.
 Join those who are not on the pre-trip extension for a welcome dinner party this evening.
 (B)

 $8,995.00 (per person, double occupancy) includes round-trip air tickets from Santiago to Easter Island; local English-speaking guide; all hotels; entry fees; ground transportation; meals as noted; and gratuities.

 Single Supplement: $795.00.
 Should a roommate be requested and one not be available, the single supplement must be charged.

-Cost Does Not Include: International roundtrip airfare to Chile; the separate donation $150.00 check to the ‘Easter Island Foundation’; passport or visa fees; airport or departure taxes; beverages or food not included on regular menus; laundry; excess baggage charges; personal tips; alcoholic drinks; telephone and fax charges; or other items of a personal nature.
+Cost Does Not Include: International roundtrip airfare to Santiago, Chile; the separate donation $150.00 check to the ‘Easter Island Foundation’; passport or visa fees; airport or departure taxes; beverages or food not included on regular menus; laundry; excess baggage charges; personal tips; alcoholic drinks; telephone and fax charges; or other items of a personal nature.